RhysEJF/RhysEJF/README.md

-I experiment with the future of work, using applied AI.
+I experiment with applied AI.
+What it changes, what it enables, what it makes possible.

 When people are given AI tools, how do they know what they can do better, faster, or differently, where the difference actually matters?